JNRowe/vim-configs/vimrc.rst

         set nocompatible
     endif

-Warn users with pre-v8 vim that problems with occur, but note that pull requests which aren’t too invasive are welcome.
+Warn users with pre-v8 :command:`vim` that problems with occur, but note that pull requests which aren’t too invasive are most welcome.

 .. code-block:: vim